 Sometimes you can plan ahead and use the website above to choose the least expensive options.
-But the further you drive out into the small remote towns of the country, the less options you have, and at some point you’ll just be thankful there’s any gas station at all.
+But the further you drive out into the small remote towns of the country, the fewer options you have, and at some point, you’ll just be thankful there’s any gas station at all.

 With all the natural beauty Iceland has to offer, it’s impossible to experience the best of the country without driving around.
 It’s inevitable that you will have to fill up your car throughout your trip, and the least expensive gas station won’t always be available.
 As you drive out into the country, it’s not worth the risk of running out of gas in an attempt to find a cheaper station.

 Paying to go on tours can be a great way to see all that Iceland has to offer.
 Everything is planned out for you and you have knowledgeable tour guides providing you with valuable information about the country and what you are seeing.

 Tour prices in Iceland are not inexpensive.
 However, if you choose to only go on tours and not rent a car, you can potentially reduce your Iceland trip cost.
 Tours can also be ideal for people of all ages.
 The tour buses that stop at different sites usually stop at easily accessible locations.

 Some of the most popular tours in Iceland are Northern Lights tours, whale-watching tours, Golden Circle tours, South Coast tours, and Icelandic horse riding tours.
 The Northern Lights tours can be particularly helpful since the lights have a tendency to be elusive.